 Program in Belgium: Seminars and Briefing Sessions

 Intensive preparatory briefing sessions will be held for the selected YES participants in Belgium before coming to Japan, with speakers and experts on various topics concerning export to Japan and the Japanese business culture.
-For YES XI they will be held in June and September 2018.

 Program in Japan: Panel Discussion and Business Meetings